A Brief History of Manipuri Literature

 Chingnoong-gi sana loktagi pairak-lo

 The song is elaborated in Ph Atombapu Sharma’s Meitei Dharma Ariba.
 Let us consider two words from the song: inemmacha and pammuba.
 Inemmacha literally means mother-in-law’s son, and we cannot find such a similar word in any other Indian literature or language; though there are mentions of the inem’s gender-opposite iku as in ikubokkimacha.
 The usage of an original word in the song and how it relates between the two characters of the story is so poetic; besides, with the second authentic word, pammuba (literally beloved) that can be translated in several ways, the subtleness of the language is very clear.
 The song is believed to have its origin in the 1st century CE.
-It is no surprise how the ancient Manipuri literature can be counted amongst the lit of highest form.
-One can say with its profundity of the language it is second to none.
+Of course, ancient Manipuri literature can be counted amongst the lit of highest form and one can say with its profundity of the language that it is second to none.

 Laapkhraba thawaina thamliba